zostay/RakuWAPI/README.md

 Within the body, however, any [Cool](http://doc.perl6.org/type/Cool) emitted from the [Supply](http://doc.perl6.org/type/Supply) MUST be stringified and then encoded.
 If the application has specified a `charset` with the `Content-Type` header, the server SHOULD honor that character encoding.
 If none is given or the server does not honor the `Content-Type` header, it MUST encode any stringified Cool with the encoding named in `psgi.encoding`.

 Any [Blob](http://doc.perl6.org/type/Blob) encountered in the body SHOULD be sent on as is, treating the data as plain binary.

+### 2.0.6 Application Execution

+A P6SGI application server processes requests from an origin, passes the processed request information to the application, waits for the application's response, and then returns the response to the origin.
+In the simplest example this means handling an HTTP roundtrip.
+It may also mean implementing a related protocol like CGI or FastCGI or SCGI or something else entirely.

+In the modern web, an application may want to implement a variety of complex HTTP interactions.
+These use-cases are not described by the typical HTTP request-response roundtrip.
+For example, an application may implement a WebSocket API or an interactive Accept-Continue response or stream data to or from the origin.
+As such, application servers SHOULD make a best effort to be implemented in such a way as to make this variety applications possible.

+The application server SHOULD pass control to the application as soon as the headers have been received and the environment can be constructed.
+The application server SHOULD continue processing the message body while the application server beings its work and pass any content received to the application as soon as possible after reception.

+The server SHOULD return the application response headers back to the origin as soon as they are received.
+After which, the server SHOULD return each chunk emitted by the response body from the application as soon as possible.

 2.1 Layer 1: Middleware
 -----------------------